jaderabbit/jaderabbit.github.io/about.md

 - Natural Language Processing
 - Music (I make bass noises for [Follow Me Follow You](http://fmfy.bandcamp.com))

 I consider myself a polyglot and obsessively learn about new shiny things and try figure out what's wrong with them.
 My current fave languages are golang and python.
+I like to comment about people's misuse of technology they think is cool, but really is useless.

 ## This Blog